cgloeckner/amid-infinity/11_scenario_seeds.md

 Creating a horror scenario can sound intimidating, but can be quite some fun!

-The following aspects are not meant to be hard ruls but to fuel your mind and to seed your game.
+The following aspects are not meant to be hard rules but to fuel your mind and to seed your game.

 ## Hook